 The HFRA allows for maximum flexibility in the CWPP planning process, permitting the Core Team to determine the time frame for updating the CWPP.
 The Core Team members are encouraged to meet on an annual basis to review the project list, discuss project successes, and strategize regarding project implementation funding.
-It is suggested that the evaluation framework above be used annually to make plan updates, and a more formal revision be made on the fifth anniversary of signing and every 5 years following
+It is suggested that the evaluation framework above be used to make annual plan updates and a more formal revision be made on the fifth anniversary of signing and every 5 years following.